mhatzl/mantra-wiki/5-Requirements/5-REQ-testcov.md

 ## `testcov.test_case`: Store test case data

-The information if a test case was executed successfully, failed, or skipped must be stored in reference to a test-run, because the state of a test case is important for quality assurance.
+A test case must be part of a test run, and must be uniquely identified within the test run.

+### `testcov.test_case.state`: State of a test case

-The origin of a test case must also be stored, which at least includes the filepath and line number the test case is defined at.
-An optional identifier for the test case may also be stored.
+The state of a test case must be one of the following:

+- `passed`: The test case passed.
+- `failed`: The test case failed.
+- `skipped`: The test case was skipped.

+For state `skipped`, the reason for skipping the test case must be stored in *mantra* if such a reason exists in the provided data.

 ### `testcov.test_case.id`: Identifier of the test case